neerajsinghjr/dsa/study_notes/T001_Python.md

 print_name("Eleven")

-## OUTPUT :
+# OUTPUT :
-My name is Eleven
+# My name is Eleven
-My name is Eleven
+# My name is Eleven
-Time taken to execute print_name is 6.9141387939453125e-06 seconds
+# Time taken to execute print_name is 6.9141387939453125e-06 seconds

-For eg, // Ex 2: For Passing Argument in Decorator;
+# Ex 2: For Passing Argument in Decorator;

 """
-SCENARIO :
-Pavel has been working on strengthning his encryption program.
+SCENARIO : Pavel has been working on strengthning his encryption program.
 He has decided that once he converts his characters to numbers using ord() he will add them by a particular constant to increase their encryption strength.

 Help him modify the decorator to accept an integer strength with the value 3, which will then be added to the result of every ord(char).